Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Methods

 \subsection{Problem formulation}

 The problem of recovering the multi-scale full field $\boldsymbol{u}\in \mathbb{R}^m$ from a vector of sparse sensor measurements $\boldsymbol{y}\in \mathbb{R}^n$ can be formulated as modeling the conditional distribution $p(\boldsymbol{u}|\boldsymbol{y})$.
-However, when the observations are excessively sparse, directly modeling $p(\boldsymbol{u}|\boldsymbol{y})$ is ill-posed, as the solution becomes highly non-unique.
-To address this challenge, we propose Cas-Sensing, a cascaded framework that mitigates the ill-posedness by leveraging the following marginalization rule:
+However, under extreme sparsity, the posterior $p(\boldsymbol{u}|\boldsymbol{y})$ becomes highly sensitive to variations in observation patterns and noise statistics, making direct modeling difficult and brittle under changing sensing conditions.
+To address this challenge, we introduce an intermediate variable $\boldsymbol{m}$ into this probabilistic framework, thereby forming a cascaded pipeline.